SanderVanderlinden/advent-of-code-2023/app/src/main/resources/day11/README.md

 ### Task

 1. Expand the universe by doubling the size of rows and columns with no galaxies.
-2. Find the shortest path between every pair of galaxies.
+2. Calculate the sum of the shortest path lengths between each pair of galaxies.
-3. Calculate the sum of these shortest path lengths.

----
+## --- Part Two ---

-[Placeholder for Part Two - Once details are provided, this section can be updated accordingly.]
+### Enhanced Challenge: Massive Cosmic Expansion

+Now, expand the universe even further by making each empty row or column one million times larger.

+### Enhanced Task

+Starting with the same initial image, expand the universe according to the new rules, then find the length of the shortest path between every pair of galaxies and calculate the sum of these lengths.

 ---